 - Meloney BRAZZOLA, Director of Communications, EHL

 - Valerie DE CORTE, Global Alliance & Partnership Director, EHL

-- Alexia MUTEKE-CEPPI, Senior Consultant at EHL Advisory Services
+- Alexia MUTEKE-CEPPI, Director of Business Development at EHL Advisory Services

 WIL Ambassadors are industry professionals who support our initiative and whose mindset, attitude, behaviors and actions in their own respective companies reflect the values of WIL.